 Key Stage 1 (Ages 5–7 Years)

 The core curriculum at Key Stages 1 and 2 comprises:

 Children also study the subjects below as part of the National Curriculum.
-These are called foundation subjects: Art and Design, Design Technology, History, Geography, Music, Physical Education, Personal, Social, Health and Citizenship Education, Religious Education, Modern Foreign Languages.
+These are called foundation subjects: Computing, Art and Design, Design Technology, History, Geography, Music, Physical Education, Personal, Social, Health and Citizenship Education, Religious Education and Modern Foreign Languages in KS2.